Serena looks to take advantage of open draw at Roland Garros - RFI

 "I have to say it was pretty cool to be able to play the first night session ever here at Roland Garros.
 That was something I thoroughly enjoyed," said Williams, who is back on Chatrier but during the day session against Buzarnescu.

-"I wasn't sure why there wasn't a crowd," said the three-time French Open champion.#photo1
+"I wasn't sure why there wasn't a crowd," said the three-time French Open champion.

 "I guess it was because there's curfew at 9.
 It's definitely a little different.
 Ironically enough night sessions are not my favourite matches, but I do have a good record at it."